betterscientificsoftware/bssw.io/Articles/BSSwFellowshipProgramFAQ2019.md

 No, applications of current BSSw Fellows will not be considered for awards in future years.
 While BSSw Fellows receive funding for activities during a particular period of performance, the designation of being a BSSw Fellow is ongoing.
 We encourage BSSw Fellows to continue to serve the scientific software community as alums by helping select future classes of Fellows and providing leadership in their communities.

+### Where can I learn more about the work of current BSSw Fellows?
+Information about projects and perspectives of the inaugural class of BSSw Fellows is available [here](https://bssw.io/resources/bssw-fellows-2018-projects-and-perspectives).

 ### Does the proposal have to be involved with the Exascale Computing Project (ECP) or any kind of funded project?

 No, connections are not required to any funded projects.
 We encourage applications from the broad scientific software community, regardless of funding sources.